matsim-org/jekyll-website/_posts/2021-05-27-research-position-v.md

 ---
 layout: post
 author: Nadja Dautel
-title: "Research assistant position: Simulation of traffic- and pandemic dynamics with MATSim at faculty: Transport Systems Planning and Transport Telematics, TU Berlin"
+title: "Research assistant/PhD candidate position at Transport Systems Planning and Transport Telematics, TU Berlin"
-summary: "In the context of various research projects in the field of traffic- and pandemic dynamics modeling with MATSim, we are looking for a reinforcement for our team.
-Therefore we offer a research assistant position - salary grade E 13 TV-L Berliner Hochschulen"
+summary: "Research in the context of various research projects in the field of traffic and pandemic dynamics modeling with MATSim"
 ---

 **[For English please see below]** <br>